alpaka-group/vikunja/README.md

     - `transform`: Contains two `transform` variants with one and two input iterators.
         + `detail`: This contains the transform kernel.
     - `workdiv`: This contains various working divisions for the different backends.
 These are currently flawed and need to be optimized, see issue #8.

+## Current Alpaka version
+For the tests to run, Alpaka needs to be provided as an external dependency (e.g. via cmake -DALPAKA_ROOT=...).
+As the Alpaka API is rather unstable right now, the last working commit of Alpaka is `6038953c403251e3e27a19e0abd74ca31a4c131b`.
+Newer commits might work, but there is some renaming going on in Alpaka that is not yet incorporated into this code.